Is Bucharest worth visiting?

 6. Charming Streets That Will Remind You Of Paris

 Did you know that Bucharest is also known as “Little Paris”?

-In the period between the two World Wars, Bucharest’s elegant architecture and sophistication of the elite earned the city’s name “Little Paris”.
-Though you won’t lots of French culture left in Romania, many of the architecture has been restored after the devastating communism era.
+In the period between the two World Wars, Bucharest’s elegant architecture and the sophistication of the elite earned the city’s name “Little Paris”.
+Though you won’t see lots of French culture left in Romania, much of the architecture has been restored after the devastating communist era.